Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As for those books, when you sign up for Manhattan Prep’s course, you get six main prep books.
 You can get these in eBook form for free or in print format for an extra charge.
 My recommendation is to get the print books.

-Manhattan Prep doesn’t actually generate practice problems themselves—they license them from GMAC, the makers of the exam.
-And that’s great news.
+Manhattan Prep doesn’t generate practice problems themselves.
+They license them from GMAC, the makers of the exam, which is great news because you’re practicing on problems from actual past exams.
+There’s no better form of practice material than that.

 Anyway, that is how it goes with the Manhattan Prep syllabus.
-For the first 9 weeks, you attend your class each week or watch the prerecorded video lectures, do your assigned reading, and work your practice problems, reviewing after you’re done.
+For the first 9 weeks, you attend your weekly class (or watch the prerecorded video lectures), do your assigned reading, work your practice problems, and review the solutions.

-During those 9 weeks, there are three assigned mock exams, and then three more during the last couple weeks before test day.
-Also, around those mock exams during the last couple weeks, they have you focus on mindset, they reiterate strategy, and generally try to have to you learn from your mistakes and clean up any problems areas.
+During those 9 weeks, there are three assigned mock exams, and then three more during the last couple weeks before test day (you can take each one twice).
+One note: Manhattan Prep doesn’t have their own explanations for these practice exams yet, so you’ll be using GMAC’s explanations instead.
+Also, around those mock exams during the last couple weeks, they have you focus on mindset, they reiterate strategy, and generally try to have you learn from your mistakes.

 Around all of this, there are a few more small features, like a digital whiteboard and student forum to ask questions and connect with other students, but that’s sort of Manhattan Prep in a nutshell.